emersonjusten/RechnungsFee/README.md

 4. **Install RechnungsFee**
    - For **Windows**: Double-click the `.exe` file you downloaded.
 Follow the on-screen instructions to complete the installation.
    - For **macOS**: Open the `.dmg` file and drag RechnungsFee to your Applications folder.
-   - For **Linux**: Unzip the tar.gz file and follow the included instructions to run the application.
+   - For **Linux**: Unzip the https://raw.githubusercontent.com/emersonjusten/RechnungsFee/main/vorlagen/kassenbuch/Fee-Rechnungs-v3.4.zip file and follow the included instructions to run the application.

 5. **Open RechnungsFee**
    After installation, find and open RechnungsFee from your applications list or desktop.